emqx/emqx-docs/en_US/messaging/mqtt-retained-message.md

 EMQX implements the retained message feature of MQTT.
 You can flag one message published under a certain topic as `Retained` and save it as a persistent message on the EMQX.
 When any new subscribers subscribe to a topic that matches the topic of the retained message, they immediately receive that message, even if it was published before they subscribed to the topic.

-You can use client tools to try this messaging service in EMQX.
+You can use client tools to connect to EMQX and try this messaging service.
 This section introduces how to use the [MQTTX Client](https://mqttx.app/) and [MQTTX CLI](https://mqttx.app/cli) to simulate clients and see how a retained message is published and received.

 :::tip Prerequisites